aredotna/building/_posts/2018-05-15-claire-evans.markdown

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/961795/large_2f4f340cba07289de7dca486e9766416.png" />
-  <figcaption>Computer scientist and hypertext reseracher Wendy Hall.</figcaption>
+  <figcaption><small>Computer scientist and hypertext reseracher Wendy Hall.</small></figcaption>
 </figure>

 “This is not to say that men make and women use—far from it—only that the technological history we’re usually told is one about men and machines, ignoring women and the signals they compose,” Claire L. Evans writes in the introduction to her new book, _Broad Band: The Untold Story of the Women Who Made the Internet_.
 The book offers another version of that history, one that doesn’t ignore the women in the room, and instead finds the rooms were packed with them: alongside known names like Ada Lovelace, Grace Hopper, and Jaime Levy, there were the ENIAC Six, the women who programmed and operated one of the first computers; the women of Resource One, who developed one of the earliest efforts to apply computing to social good; Jake Feinler, who kept the earliest version of the Internet online; and Stacy Horn, who ran one of the first ever social networks out of her apartment in the ’80s.
-As Claire tells it, _Broad Band_ also tells the human side to our history of machines.
+As Claire tells it, [_Broad Band_](https://www.indiebound.org/book/9780735211759) also tells the human side to our history of machines.
 It gives equal importance to the lived experience of its characters as it does the technology they helped invent, operate, program, and proliferate—and connects them all through sharp writing and a truly compelling narrative (the story of the development of ARPANET as told through the discovery of the world’s longest cave—the “Mt.
 Everest of speleology”—cartographic data, and heartbreak, is a personal favorite).

 Claire has been writing on the Internet since her teenage LiveJournal, and more recently as a contributor to _VICE_, _The Guardian_, _Motherboard_, _WIRED_, _National Geographic_, and _Aeon_.
 She’s also the lead singer of the pop group YACHT.
 I spoke with her recently over the phone about how “female mental labor was the original information technology,” why women are often early adopters, and hypertext as narrative form (though not necessarily the best research methodology for this book).